 Mississippi is a smaller state, ranked 32nd in terms of size.
 When sizing it up, it takes up about 48,000 square miles of the United States.
-Just under it’s small size, you have the small population as well which ranks 31st with just 2.9 million residents.
+Just under its small size, you have the small population as well which ranks 31st with just 2.9 million residents.
 The magnolia state is also known as “The Hospitality State.”

-Types of Gaming Found in Mississippi
+Summing Up Types of Gaming Found in Mississippi

-One odd thing about the state is that they do not have a lottery.
-Most states will have this form of gaming because it allows for more funding for the public schools.
-There are just 14 states which don’t offer a lottery, each for their own reasons.
-In Mississippi, the reasoning is due to the fact that the casinos here are run by the state and the lottery might take away from those.
+One odd thing about the state is that they do not have a lottery just yet, even if it’s already approved.
+Most states have this form of gaming because it allows for more funding for public schools.
+There are just 6 states which don’t offer a lottery, each for their own reasons.
+In Mississippi, the reasoning was due to the fact that the casinos are run by the state and the lottery might take away from those.

 Scarlet Pearl – D’Iberville